Show by Label

 Testing it with a NEO

-The two NEO versions I have, a M8N and a 6M do not work with the supplied antennas.
-When the NEO's are on my desk, I don't have a good enough reception to see any satellites.
+The two NEO versions I have, a M8N and a 6M do not work with the supplied antennas in my environment.
+When the NEO's are on my desk, I don't have a good enough reception to have them see any satellites.

-I have another NEO 6M based board, but that does not have a micro-USB, nor a SMA antenna adapter.
+I have another NEO 6M based board, but that does not have a micro-USB, nor an SMA antenna adapter.
 I had to modify the board by soldering a small shielded cable with an SMA adapter to the antenna connection on the board so I could connect my antenna.
 And that works.
-I can also adjust the timing pulse to 100KHz, 10KHz, or 1KHz.
+I can also program the NEO to a timing pulse of 100KHz, 10KHz, or 1KHz.

 The other good news is that when I save the configuration to the on-board i2c-EEPROM, (a 24C32) it actually stores the settings.
 Powering the NEO off, and turning it back on works.
 It started up with the configuration I set it to, and the 100KHz pulse was there.
-That is very good news, because I will not need an Arduino Nano to set it up after it is powered on.
-I wonder why the original designers didn't use this feature?
-Well, they also want access to the NMEA messages, but there is no need to set it up at every power-on.
+That is very good news, because I will not need an Arduino Nano to set it up after it is powered on like the original designers do.
+I wonder why they didn't use this feature?
+Well, they also wanted access to the NMEA messages, but there is no need to set it up at every power-on as they do.

 So how does this contraption finally work in the "real" configuration: